 This article discusses how much humidity is safe and healthy for an indoor environment.
 We will thus be answering questions such as “is 70 % humidity high?”, “is 65 percent humidity high?”.
 If you’re wondering if 50 percent humidity is high for an indoor environment, you should read this article to the end.

 An indoor space is said to have high humidity when the moisture of the environment is higher than the moisture level that is ideal for the environment.
 Because the humidity level of an environment increases with the temperature, high humidity is associated with high temperatures.

-Structural damage that occurs in properties because of high humidity is encouraged by pests which are drawn by the high moisture level.
-Bugs especially find spaces with a high humidity level more welcoming.
+Structural damage that occurs in properties as a result of high humidity is encouraged by pests which are drawn by the high moisture level.
+Bugs especially find spaces within high humidity level areas.

 Low Humidity Issues and Concerns

 Low humidity is attainable when the moisture level of an indoor property is reduced.
 Low humidity, which is associated with low temperatures, has effects on the safety as well as healthiness of indoor spaces.

 When the temperature of the environment is low, the corresponding decrease in humidity levels can compromise the safety of the home.
 Furniture and other wooden structures in a home can dry out when the humidity level is low.